-Course Title: Basic Communication Skills Course Code: ENG151A
+Course Title: Basic Communication Skills

+Course Code: ENG151B

-- To enhance students' vocabulary and comprehensive skills through prescribed texts. - To hone students' writing skills.
+- To enhance students' vocabulary and comprehension skills through the prescribed texts. - To hone students' reading and writing skills. - To teach the rules of English grammar descriptively. - To make students aware about the socio-cultural aspect of English.